 In a double round robin tournament, every pair of participants play two matches where they alternate their roles (e.g. as the host team or as the white player).
 This is generally considered a fair selection of each participant's opponents during the course of the tournament.
 It is also considered to neutralize any advantage that a match may give to one of the participants.
-As we discussed earlier, when matches cannot end with a tie, the points system where the winner is rewarded with a single point is a widely accepted ranking algorithm for round robin tournaments [31].
-Unfortunately, this approach is not suitable for double round robin tournaments of semantic games because such tournaments are likely to have matches where participants are forced to take an opposite side to the side of their choice in which case correctness is jeopardized.
+As we discussed earlier, when matches cannot end with a tie, the points system where the winner is rewarded with a single point is a widely accepted ranking algorithm for round robin tournaments [27].
+Unfortunately, a monotonic, collusion-resistant ranking function has to completely ignore the results of those games where both participants are forced to take sides opposite to the sides of their choice.
+Since the number of participants choosing to take the verifier side is not necessarily the same as the number of participants choosing to take the falsifier side, verifiers and falsifiers participate in a different number of non-ignored games and neutrality is jeopardized.

 The matches of a double round robin tournament of n participants are commonly modeled as the edges of the complete graph $K_n$ .
-A double round robin tournament schedule partitions the edge set with no two adjacent edges in the same partition [21].
+A double round robin tournament schedule partitions the edge set with no two adjacent edges in the same partition [17].
 Double round robin tournament schedules are considered static as matches are independent of the current standings of participants.
 Double round robin tournament schedules are chosen to optimize other psychological or logistical objectives.
 For example to minimize breaks and carry over effects in the home-away patterns.
-An annotated bibliography of double round robin tournament scheduling is given in [21].
+An annotated bibliography of double round robin tournament scheduling is given in [17].
 Fortunately, logistic and psychological concerns that apply to classical sports do not carry over to computational problem solving competitions are often held online.